-If the employee disputes the non-renewal or termination action taken by the conference board of education, he/she may appeal the action in writing to the conference executive committee within fifteen (15) working days following receipt of the written notification.
+If the transfer or regular status employee disputes the non-renewal or termination action taken by the conference board of education, he/she may appeal the action in writing to the conference executive committee within fifteen (15) working days following receipt of the written notification.
 The appeal shall be considered at the next regular or special meeting of the conference executive committee following receipt of the appeal.
-The decision of the conference executive committee shall be communicated in writing to the conference board of education.
-The conference board of education shall implement the decision of the conference executive committee.
+The decision of the conference executive committee shall be conference board of education.
+The conference board of education are the conference board of education are the conference board of education.

-If an employee fails to meet the deadlines set forth in this section, the employee's appeal will be considered waived.
-Civil suit shall not be initiated on the non-renewal or termination until the employee has exhausted all appeal provisions of this Code.
+If a transfer or regular status employee fails to meet the deadlines set forth in this section, the transfer or regular status employee's appeal will be considered waived.
+Civil suit shall not be initiated on the non-renewal or termination until the transfer or regular status employee has exhausted all appeal provisions of this Code.